The $70 million talcum powder lawsuit against Johnson & Johnson was not the last dangerous product case the company would lose this year.

 The cases have been consolidated in federal court.
-To learn more about class action and mass tort cases, check out this article.
 If you or a loved one have been injured by a Pinnacle implant or other defective product, there are three very important steps you should take as quickly as possible:

 Get copies of all of your medical records showing your diagnoses, treatments, and what type of product was used.
 Remember- these are YOUR records, and you are always entitled to have copies.